 Corporate accounts are vulnerable to hacking, which can result in inappropriate remarks being posted on social media by nefarious actors.
 But organizations also face social media marketing risks from inappropriate and unintentional posts by legitimate employees who indicate their place of employment on their personal social media profiles.
 This affiliation to an organization creates a direct correlation back to the noted company, leaving the door open for social media savvy citizens to trace and attach their potentially negative comments back to the institution and its business philosophy.
 It can be incredibly difficult to repair this type of damage.

-To learn more about how social media can be leveraged as an exciting new business development tool, and how best to navigate and protect your institution in this delicate regulatory environment, please plan to attend a joint webinar with MGIC and Optimal Blue on August 16 by clicking the register button below.
+To learn more about how social media can be leveraged as an exciting new business development tool, and how best to navigate and protect your institution in this delicate regulatory environment, check out this webinar from MGIC and Optimal Blue:

 The opinions and insights expressed in this blog are solely those of its author, Greg Schroeder, and do not necessarily represent the views of either Mortgage Guaranty Insurance Corporation or any of its parent, affiliates, or subsidiaries (collectively, “MGIC”).
 Neither MGIC nor any of its officers, directors, employees or agents makes any representations or warranties of any kind regarding the soundness, reliability, accuracy or completeness of any opinion, insight, recommendation, data, or other information contained in this blog, or its suitability for any intended purpose.